Documentation Index

 Reading the Frequency Charts

-The recommender displays an interactive frequency analysis chart:
+The recommender displays an interactive frequency analysis chart:- X-axis — Contact frequency (contacts per week)

-- Curve — Shows how response rate changes as contact frequency increases
+- Curve — Shows how conversion rate changes as contact frequency increases

 - Optimal zone — Highlighted region where the frequency-to-response ratio is highest